seatsurfing/seatsurfing.github.io/src/pages/support.md

 # Support

-Our support is available 24 hours / day for customers subscribed to the Professional plan.
+Our support is available 24 hours / day for customers subscribed to the Professional or Enterprise plan.

 Before contacting our support team, please follow these steps: